 The Model 5682 ST 2110 to Dante Bridge provides a high-performance means of interconnecting ("bridging") SMPTE® ST 2110 audio channels with Dante® audio-over-Ethernet channels.
 Both the ST 2110 and the Dante interfaces are typically associated with independent local area networks (LANs).
 The Model 5682 supports this scenario, as well as a single network that carries both ST 2110 and Dante audio signals.
 The unit is compatible with the SMPTE ST 2110-30 standard for PCM audio signals and the ST 2110-10 standard for signal timing.
 On the Dante side, the Model 5682 is compatible with the Dante Domain Manager™ (DDM) software application and is complaint with the AES67 interoperability standard.
 The Model 5682 is available in two versions: the Model 5682-01 allows up to 32 audio channels to pass in each direction, while the Model 5682-02 allows up to 64 audio channels.
-Internal sample rate conversion (SRC) capability provides sample rate, bit-depth, and timing conversion to ensure that audio signal integrity is maintained.
+Internal sample rate conversion (SRC) capability provides sample rate, bit depth, and timing conversion to ensure that audio signal integrity is maintained.

 The suite of ST 2110 standards is finding wide-ranging use in broadcast applications.
 While also handling video and control signals, the Model 5682 is focused on ST 2110-compliant audio channels and their associated timing parameters.
 Dante audio-over-Ethernet has found acceptance in broadcast, audio/visual, and general audio applications due to its ease of use, excellent performance, strong interoperability, and wide adoption by many equipment manufacturers.
 However, interconnecting or bridging ST 2110 audio channels with Dante audio channels can present a challenge.
 Using the Model 5682 makes this a simple task, only requiring interconnecting standard Ethernet signals and performing a moderate amount of configuration.